olga-od-ua/hello_ireland/README.md

 # CODE CREDITS

 1. A lot of the website's structure, functionality and style code was borrowed from the [Code Institute's](https://codeinstitute.net/ie/) walkthrough project "Boutique Ado" from the "Full Stack Frameworks With Django" module.
-For the time-saving purposes and in order to strengthen the knowledge received from this module it was decided to utilize the borrowed code instead of 'reinventing the wheel'.
+For time-saving purposes and in order to strengthen the knowledge received from this module it was decided to utilize the borrowed code instead of 'reinventing the wheel'.
 Thank you Chris Z for such a thorough, valuable and inspirational walkthrough project.

 2. Product Review functionality was achieved using the knowledge received from the Code Institute course materials along with various previously watched tutorials on YouTube, especially the tutorial by [Great Adib](https://www.youtube.com/watch?v=MmLRE2fCcec) and [Code With Stein](https://www.youtube.com/watch?v=Y5vvGQyHtpM).